 Like its stainless steel sibling, the OXO Good Grips silicone balloon whisk is a real winner when it comes to comfort and strength.
 When using nonstick cookware, silicone whisks are essential.
 And OXO’s comfortable grip makes it easy to handle.
 The whisk is heat-resistant up to 600 degrees Fahrenheit and works with all kinds of surfaces.
 Because the whisk is made of silicone, it’s also quieter to use on metal or glass surfaces.

-The silicone whisk can take a little bit of getting used to, since its thicker wire can make whisking feel different than you’re perhaps accustomed to.
-But once you get the hang of it, you’ll find that the wires’ flexibility means no more unmixed batter on the sides of your mixing bowl.
+The silicone whisk can take a little bit of getting used to, since its thicker wire can make whisking feel different than many are perhaps accustomed to.
+But once you get the hang of it, you’ll find that the wires’ flexibility means less chance of unmixed batter sticking to the sides of your mixing bowl.

 Material: Silicone over metal, rubber handle | Dimensions (LxWxH): 11 x 2.5 x 2.5 inches | Weight: 0.2 pounds | Dishwasher-Safe?
 Yes